Syntax753/fluffy-doodle/README.md

     This is the primary runtime

+requests.http

+    Short demo collection of CURLequests which acts as a short tour of the API.
+Full design doc is work in progress

 /schema

     Contains the full data set of payments as well as a test data set